AyhamAl-Ali/CTF-Dump/CTFs/ChristmasYogosha/Missions Forum/README.md

 - If you try to decode it you may be able to read some stuff
 - ![9.png](./assets/9.png)
 - You can see there the class name and debug field with its value
-- Visit `/latest_mission` & set the `lastest_mission` cookie of the website to the base64 value
+- Visit `/latest_mission` & set the `latest_mission` cookie of the website to the base64 value
 - ![10.png](./assets/10.png)
-- Now reload the page and check your ngrok/localtunnel activity, it should receive a request to F30s.sh
+- Now reload the page and check your ngrok/localtunnel activity, it should receive a request to F30s.sh (localtunnel doesn't have a dashboard like ngrok)
-- Here is my servers setup to listen to TCP for Netcat and HTTP for F30s.sh download
+- Here is my connections setup to listen to TCP for Netcat and HTTP for F30s.sh download
 - ![12.png](./assets/12.png)
 - After sending the second serialized object
 - `rO0ABXNyAB5jb20ueW9nb3NoYS51dGlscy5NaXNzaW9uRGVidWcEJYLPtI0rFwIAAUwABWRlYnVndAASTGphdmEvbGFuZy9TdHJpbmc7eHB0ABFiYXNoIC90bXAvRjMwcy5zaA==`